Optical disc packaging: Variations

 Many alternatives to the standard jewel case may also be found, including larger DVD-style cases with a more book-like shape.
 It is not uncommon to find CDs housed in custom cases, tins and boxes of varying shapes and sizes.
 Slipcases and other envelope-type designs are also occasionally used.

 Some DualDiscs are packaged in jewel cases of a somewhat different design from the CD version; the inside edge is rounded instead of flat, and the physical position of the disc is moved slightly toward the spine to make room for a latch mechanism.
 The overall dimensions of a DualDisc case are roughly the same as a standard CD case.
 However, the hinge mechanism is smaller and cannot be dismantled as easily as on a standard jewel case.

-Smaller jewel cases are used for 8 cm CD and DVD media; similar cases without the hub are used for MiniDisc and (magnetic) Zip disk media.
+Smaller jewel cases are used for 8 cm CD and DVD media; similar cases without the hub are used for MiniDisc and (magnetic) Zip drive media.

 Additionally, larger jewel cases that were around the size of VHS keep cases were used for North American releases of games for the Sega CD, all North American releases of Sega Saturn games, and games released early in the original PlayStation's life cycle.
 Because the larger thickness of these cases put the CDs inside at greater risk of being accidentally knocked out of their hubs, large foam bricks were placed on top of the discs when packaged to hold them in place.

 Slimline jewel case

-Slimline jewel cases first gained popularity as cases for CD singles sold in Japan and Europe, and have become a common space-saving packaging for burned CDs.
+Slimline jewel cases first became popular for CD singles sold in Japan and Europe, and have become a common space-saving packaging for burned CDs.
 The cases used for CD singles sold in Japan and Europe are 7 mm thick, with a "J-card" type inlay, showing cover art through the front of the case, and also through both the spine and part of the back of the case.
-The CD itself is usually inserted "upside-down" in the case, so that the artwork on the disc itself shows through the transparent back of the case.
+The CD itself is usually inserted upside down in the case so that the artwork on the disc itself shows through the transparent back of the case.

 Most slim jewel cases sold for burned CDs use the measure 142 × 125 × 5 mm, which is roughly half the thickness of a standard CD jewel case, allowing twice as many CDs to be stored in the same space, and will generally fit two to a slot in a standard CD rack.
 They generally do not have room for a full package insert booklet, only a slip of paper for a track listing or cover art, showing only through the front of the case.
 Unlike the standard jewel cases, slimline cases are made of two pieces rather than three and do not have a place for a back label.
 However, with this design the "spine" is narrower, making the discs more difficult to identify when stored on edge on a shelf.